nnikolaeva/frogger/README.md

-## Frogger game project
+## Frogger game

-Implementation of a classic game with complete UI flows - from start menu with fully configurable game settings to game over and win screens.
+Implementation of a classic game with complete UI flows: from a "start" menu with fully configurable game settings, to "game over" and "You have won" screens.
 Implemented using in-house game engine.

-####HOW TO RUN THE APPLICATION

-1. Download all files and open index.html in your favorite browser.
+### How to run

-3. Or view the application at http://nnikolaeva.github.io/frogger
+Open the game at http://nnikolaeva.github.io/frogger.

-####THE GOAL OF THE GAME

-1. The goal of the player is to collect required number of keys and reach the grass with lock without colliding into any one of the enemies.

-####HOW TO USE APPLICATION
-1. Use arrow keys to move player left, right, up and down.
+### Goal of the game

+Collect all keys and reach any lock while evading enemies and not drowning in the river.

+### How to use

+* Arrow keys move player.
-2. Use ESC button to pause the game.
+* ESC pauses the game.
-2. Once a the player collides with an enemy or jump in the water the number of lives is decreased.
-3. Once the player collects required number of keys and reaches the grass with lock the game is won.
-4. Config menu allows user to choose one of three difficulty levels
-5. Config -> Customize menu allows user to adjust difficulty
+* Touching enemies or stepping in the watter takes one life.
+Game ends when you run out of lives.
+* You win when you colect all the keys and reach any lock.
+* You can select from one of the predefined difficuly levels in the "Config" menu,
+* or you can adjust difficuly to your liking in the "Config -> Customize" menu.